© WEP 2021

 Registration Authorities for Student Exchange Programs in Australia

-The education departments/regulatory authorities in NSW, QLD, SA and VIC register, suspend and cancel WEP.
+The education departments/regulatory authorities in ACT, NSW, QLD, SA, TAS and VIC register, suspend and cancel WEP.
 Students and parents may contact the relevant registration authority in their state if they are concerned about the conduct of WEP Australia.
 For up-to-date contact details, visit: https://wep.org.au/education-department-approval/

 You reserve the right to refer your complaint to your relevant federal, state or territory consumer protection agency at any time.